turtle96/taskell/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. Taskell shows a list of uncompleted tasks
 3. User requests to mark a specific task in the list as completed
-4. Taskell adds the task in completed tasks<br>
+4. Taskell marks the task as completed<br>
 Use case ends

 **Extensions**

 2a.
-The list is empty<br>
+The list is empty

 3a.
-The given index is invalid<br>
+The given index is invalid
-4a.
-User tries to mark a completed task as completed

 > 3a1.
 Taskell shows an error message <br>
   Use case resumes at step 2

+4a.
+User tries to mark a completed task as completed

 #### Use case: Help task